gryphonshafer/exact/README.md

 # DESCRIPTION

-[exact](https://metacpan.org/pod/exact) is a Perl pseudo pragma to enable strict, warnings, features, mro, and filehandle methods.
+[exact](https://metacpan.org/pod/exact) is a Perl pseudo pragma to enable strict, warnings, features, mro, and filehandle methods along with a lot of other things, plus allow for easy extension via `exact::*` classes.
 The goal is to reduce header boilerplate, assuming defaults that seem to make sense but allowing overrides easily.

 By default, [exact](https://metacpan.org/pod/exact) will: